Sui Fengfu: Life and career

 Sui was born and raised in Penglai, Shandong.
-He earned a MBA from Harbin Institute of Technology in 2011, he was also studied at Central Party School of the Chinese Communist Party as a part-time student.
+He earned an MBA from Harbin Institute of Technology in 2011, he was also studied at Central Party School of the Chinese Communist Party as a part-time student.
 He became involved in politics in September 1977 and joined the Chinese Communist Party in May 1987.

 Beginning in September 1977, he served in several posts in Heilongjiang Provincial State-owned Farms Administrative Bureau, including director, deputy CPC Party Chief, and CPC Party Chief.

 In January 2013, he was promoted to become the Deputy head of the standing committee of the Heilongjiang provincial people's congress, he is also served as the CPC Party Chief and director of Heilongjiang Provincial State-owned Farms Administrative Bureau.
 The Bureau owns a large number of farms throughout the province and employs some 900,000 people, making Sui's position as its Party Secretary extremely powerful.

 Sui was a delegate to the 11th National People's Congress.
 Sui also once served as a guest professor at Heilongjiang Bayi Agricultural University and Northeast Agricultural University, and vice-president of Young Entrepreneurs Association in Heilongjiang.